All Episodes

 I know exactly what you're talking about.

-Folks, if you're just joining us, I gotta explain why she called here.
+Folks, if you're just joining us, I've got to explain why she called here.

-Female researcher studied two hundred seventy-five women who were not taking hormonal contraception and were having regular menstrual cycles.
+A female researcher studied 275 women who were not taking hormonal contraception and were having regular menstrual cycles.

-Androgynous men, and she mentioned Michael Jackson, that should give you a clue as any number of uh comparable type men that you might it would explain why in Liberalville the guys who are real men have always been puzzling to us.
+It would explain why in Liberalville, the guys who are real men have always been puzzling to us.